cuba-platform/cuba-sdk/Readme.md

 ### Windows

-1. Download and run [EXE installer](https://github.com/cuba-platform/cuba-sdk/releases/download/1.0.6/cuba-sdk-1.0.6.exe).
+1. Download and run [Windows installer](https://github.com/cuba-platform/cuba-sdk/releases/download/1.0.6/cuba-sdk-1.0.6.exe).
 It will automatically register `cuba-sdk` in the PATH environment variable.
 2. Open a terminal and run the `cuba-sdk` command to start cuba-sdk.

 ### Linux